Quick Answer

 The power system may be different, but safety requirements remain the same.

 Diesel exhaust must always be routed outdoors.
-Never allow exhaust gas to enter a tent, vehicle, RV, boat, cabin, shelter, or any occupied space.
+Never allow exhaust gas to enter a tent, vehicle, RV, boat, cabin, shelter, garage, sleeping area, or any occupied space.

 What is a thermoelectric generator in a diesel heater?